xAbhi07x/apna-Git/Readme.md

 ## Introduction

-Abhi Version Control is designed to provide a straightforward way to version files and track changes.
-It supports committing new versions, viewing file history, retracing previous versions, and comparing different versions.
-This tool is ideal for developers, writers, and anyone needing a simple version control solution without the complexity of larger systems.
+Abhi Version Control provides an easy-to-use interface for managing versions of entire directories.
+It supports committing new versions, viewing history, restoring specific versions, and comparing different versions using Delta for efficient versioning and comparison.

 ## Installation